Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 The Ahmedabad-Gandhinagar metro line, too, has been financed through a loan: a so-called reduced-interest loan, for which KfW uses capital market funding.

-The point is that, if these investments result in the world’s most populous country moving towards climate neutrality, all people worldwide will benefit in the end, no matter where they live, whether it’s India or Germany.
-The purpose of Germany’s development cooperation with India is to jointly tackle global challenges such as climate change.
+The point is that, if these investments result in the world's most populous country moving towards climate neutrality, all people worldwide will benefit in the end, no matter where they live, whether it's India or Germany.
+The purpose of Germany's development cooperation with India is to jointly tackle global challenges such as climate change.
 Here, cooperation with large and emerging economies like India is absolutely vital.
-India, as the world’s largest democracy, is also an important partner for the German government in geopolitical terms.
+India, the world's largest democracy, is also an important partner for the German government in geopolitical terms.

 Is Germany paying money to China as part of German development cooperation?